In the Rehabilitation, Reintegration & Recovery space

 Mania and hypomania are distinct phases of Bipolar Disorder characterised by elevated mood, increased energy, and heightened activity levels.

-A major depressive episode is a key feature of both Bipolar Disorder and Major Depressive Disorder, characterised by profound feelings of sadness, and loss of interest or enjoyment in activities.
+A major depressive episode is a key feature of both Bipolar Disorder and Major Depressive Disorder, characterised by:

 These symptoms can significantly impact academic performance, social interactions, and family dynamics.